IP strategy for biotech startups (best practices and pitfalls to avoid).

 Filing a biotech patent can range anywhere from $10,000 to $20,000 on average.

-For a young company, this can be a major price to pay to protect your intellectual property.
+For a young company, this can be a major price to pay to protect your IP.
+It’s important to carefully balance costs and benefits to find the ideal time to file a patent application.

-This overlap can lead to a patent conflict, where you might infringe upon the broader patent, potentially requiring you to negotiate a license or face legal challenges to commercialize your antibody.
+This overlap can lead to a patent conflict, where you might infringe upon the broader patent, potentially requiring you to negotiate a license or face legal challenges to be allowed to commercialize your antibody.

-Here are five common requirements to follow when you file for a patent:
+Here are four common requirements to follow when you file for a patent:

 1. Your biotech invention has to be patented with subject matter.

-To patent your biotech invention, clearly define and describe its unique biological or chemical components, processes or technologies, ensuring they are new, non-obvious and useful.
+To patent your biotech invention, clearly define and describe its unique biological or chemical components, processes or technologies, ensuring they are new and innovative (non-obvious).

 Outline its innovative application in the field to delineate and safeguard your intellectual property rights.

-There are certain subject matters that can’t be patented:
+There are certain subject matters that can’t be patented, which include:

-- Subject matter that is immoral, against public order or harmful to others (or the environment)
+- Subject matter that is immoral or against public order.

-- Biological processes for the production of plants and animals.
+- Solely biological processes for the production of plants and animals.

-To prove the inventive step in a patent claim, you must demonstrate that the invention is not merely an assembly of known ideas.
+To prove the inventive step in a patent claim, you must demonstrate that a qualified person wouldn’t be able to arrive at your invention in an obvious manner from the currently available state of the art.

-For instance, if a claim presents five unique features and prior art discloses four, the inventive step hinges on showing that the final feature isn’t an obvious addition.
+For instance, if a claim presents five unique features and the current state of the art includes four of them, the inventive step hinges on showing that the final feature isn’t an obvious addition.

 This often requires a nuanced argument that combining such features from disparate documents wouldn’t have been an obvious step for experts at the time of the invention.

 The claims are also assessed for enablement.
-This means you will be assessed whether or not you can actually put the claimed invention into practice without requiring an inventive scale.
+This means you will be assessed whether a qualified person can actually put the claimed invention into practice without requiring an inventive scale.

-If all these requirements are fulfilled, the responsible patent office will grant your patent.
+If all these requirements are fulfilled, the responsible patent office will grant a patent.

-Are you looking to start a biotech company?
+Are you looking to start up a biotech company?

 Martyna WroblewskaManager Innovation and Sourcing BaseLaunch